joshbrew/graphscript/docs/Graph.md

             this.result = [input1,input2];
             return this.result;
         },
-        children:[{
+        children:{
+            'add1':{
-            tag:'add', //you may construct graphs just by naming existing nodes you want to pipe data through.
+            tag:'add'//you may construct graphs just by naming existing nodes you want to pipe data through.
 It will look for them on the graph or in the nodes if the tagged nodes are declared later children:{
+                'square1':{
-                tag:'square',
+                    tag:'square', //source this node definition
-                children:[
-                    'log',
-                    {
+                    children:{
+                        'log':true, //run a log on parent output 'square2':{
-                        tag:'square',
+                            tag:'square', //source this node
                             children:[ 'log', (self,origin,output)=>{ self.graph.get('sequence').result = output;  }]
                         }
-                ]
                     }
-        }]
+                }
+            }
+        }
     }
 }